 May I ask why you want to collect everything via Unity?
 How do you do time sync and do you want 200Hz eyetracking data?
 Note that running a recording and streaming is a common practice and does not stress the phone.

-Hi @user-f43a29 and thanks for your reply, I'll look into that sample scene!
+Hi @rob and thanks for your reply, I'll look into that sample scene!

 To clarify my current setup: I already had an existing recording pipeline in Unity that logs all experimental data, stimuli positions per frame etc. For simplicity and to avoid additional synchronization overhead, I aimed to integrate the eye tracking data into the same pipeline, so that everything is stored in a single, frame-aligned dataset.